AlexanderLapygin/cra_msw/README.md

     </a>
 </div>

-# CRA starter with testing by React Testing Library and MSW
+# CRA starter with Mock Server Worker

 ## Feature tags